 At first glance, some of the steps toward addiction seem driven entirely by behavior.
 It might seem reasonable that a person chooses opiates over other people, and he could choose to act in a different way.
 When it comes to opiate addiction, however, the source of addiction isn’t limited to simple behavior.
 Opiates create a chain reaction in the brain, and those reactions make it harder for someone to stop using the drugs.
 In other words, addiction changes the brain making a person act in a different way because a new chemical balance drives his behavior.

 The body continually monitors its chemical levels and adjusts its production to manage chemicals accordingly.
 People who use high amounts of opiates for a long period of time create a battle within their own bodies.
 They’re trying to flood their bodies with chemicals, and their bodies are reducing the amount of chemicals they make in response, to keep the system balanced.
 As a result, the addict may need to take higher and higher doses of opiates to feel the same level of response.

 People addicted to opiates, for example, may survive 10 times the dose that would kill a person who does not use opiates.
 They have chemically altered their bodies for so long, they must take excessive doses of opiates to feel their effects.

 To complicate matters further, the addict’s body may stop making certain chemicals altogether.
 Commonly, for example, the body makes its own version of opiates to reduce pain and improve mental functioning.
 When a person stops taking opiates, he may discover his body no longer produces natural opiates.
-This is a symptom of opiate withdrawal and includes a variety of symptoms, including:

 - Sweating with chills